 A note on rehab: Post-op rehab is best begun within the first few days after surgery.
 I will never do anything that would endanger your surgery site, but gentle massage distal to the site to reduce edema, checking the incision if it is not covered by a bandage, TENS for pain relief, icing, and showing owners how to gently start passive range-of-motion exercises are very appropriate within 1-2 days of surgery, and will help your patients recover faster and more fully.

-Animals that might benefit from the kind of hospice care we provide include cats with chronic renal failure, especially those whose owners can’t give SQ fluids, large breed dogs with severe arthritis or other mobility problems, animals with cancer, and many others.
+Hospice care: Animals that benefit from in-home hospice care include cats with chronic renal failure, large breed dogs with severe arthritis, degenerative myelopathy, or other mobility problems, animals with cancer, and many others.
 I can give injectable medications like cerenia or SQ fluids, tend and rebandage wounds, collect blood or urine for labwork, check blood pressure, assist with grooming needs (shaving mats and bottoms of feet, trimming nails), help clients get big dogs outside and inside, adjust medications, recommend follow-up care, and evaluate and discuss quality of life.

-Fees: Our fee structure is based on a flat fee for each kind of appointment (chiropractic, rehabilitation, or hospice) with a housecall charge determined by distance travelled.
-We offer a price break for multiple visits within one week.
-Weekend visits have an additional charge.
-The only other additional charges are for body transportation and for any lab fees.
-For any medications or prescription diets, we provide prescriptions rather dispensing the medication or food.
-If you would like an estimate to give to a client or would like to discuss our fees, please call us.
+Fees: My fee structure is based on a flat fee for each kind of appointment (chiropractic, rehabilitation, hospice, or euthanasia) with a housecall charge determined by distance travelled.
+Medications dispensed or labwork incur additional fees.
+If you would like an estimate to give to a client, please get in touch.

-Dr. Fowler is always happy to talk to other veterinarians about how she can help them.
-Please call or email her with any questions: 706-489-0295, firstname.lastname@example.org, or you can fill out the form below.
+I am always happy to talk to other veterinarians about ways I can help them.
+Please call or email me with any questions: 706-489-0295, firstname.lastname@example.org, or you can fill out the form below.